Ethan-zhengyw/Command-Line-Sicily/README.md

   - Decompressed and now you get a folder Sicily-Online-Judge which contains only three .py files.

-    edit file soj.conf: replace USERNAME and PASSWORD with your own information content of file soj.conf after your modify should be:
+    edit file ./sicily/soj.conf: replace USERNAME and PASSWORD with your own information content of file soj.conf after your modify should be:

         USERNAME = [this_is_your_username]